data-henrik/watson-conversation-tool/README.md

 # Watson Conversation Tool
 The Watson Conversation Tool (wctool) is a Python-based command line tool to manage workspaces of the [IBM Watson Conversation](https://www.ibm.com/watson/developercloud/doc/conversation/index.html) service in IBM Bluemix.
+It was written to explore the API to manage workspaces.
+Note that to manage workspaces from the command line this tool is not a requirement.
+The [API provides REST functions](https://www.ibm.com/watson/developercloud/conversation/api/v1/?curl#workspaces) that can be invoked from tools like `curl`.

 # Overview
 The tool consists of a single Python script, `wctool.py`.
 In order to use it, you need Python and the SDK for the Watson services installed.